pagliares/category-management-bluevelvet-music-store/README.md

 - A message showing the logged-in user should be presented: "Welcome,{username} (role)
 - if a user tries to access the dashboard page without logging in then an error page is displayed.
 - An option to logout of this page must be presented for security reasons.
 After clicking logout, the login form must be presented (See US 1351 and 1358)
 - The list of categories may be too long.
-Provide a way for navigation (e.g. pagination for the products list)
+Provide a way for navigation (e.g. pagination for the categories list)
 - By default, it must be possible to see 10 categories per page (pagination)
 - Pagination is based on categories names
 - Pagination should work well with sorting